 Synopsis and Team

-Opera GEROS DIENOS
+Opera GEROS DIENOS!

-(Opera HAVE A NICE DAY!)
+(Opera HAVE A GOOD DAY!)

-Vaiva Grainytė (Text/Librettist, Lithuania)
+Vaiva Grainytė (Librettist, Lithuania)

-Lina Lapelytė (Composer, Lithuania)
+Lina Lapelytė (Composer and Music Director, Lithuania)

-Rugilė Barzdžiukaitė (Director/Staging, Lithuania)
+Rugilė Barzdžiukaitė (Director and Set Designer, Lithuania)

 Daiva Samajauskaitė (Costume Designer, Lithuania)

-Eugenijus Sabaliauskas (Lighting designer, Lithuania)
+Eugenijus Sabaliauskas (Lighting Designer, Lithuania)

-Arūnas Zujus (Sound director, Lithuania)
+Arūnas Zujus (Sound Director, Lithuania)

 Background / Biographies